19992018/19992018/README.md

-- 👋 Hi, I’m @19992018
+- 👋 Hi, I’m Margret
 - 👀 I do Web Development
 - 🌱 Im also a lawyer.
-- 💞️ I’m looking to collaborate on Web Development Projects
+- We can collaborate on Web dev projects?
 - 📫 How to reach me +254790500687

 <!---